XaoyingGuan/test-openai-codex/README.md

 ## Transcriber App

-`transcriber_app.py` is a standalone script that transcribes audio or video files and produces `.srt` subtitles with basic speaker diarization.
-It relies only on local models (Whisper and Resemblyzer) and runs entirely offline.
+`transcriber_app.py` is a standalone script that transcribes audio or video files and produces subtitle files with basic speaker diarization.
+It relies only on local models (Whisper and Resemblyzer) and runs entirely offline. `ffmpeg` must be installed on your system.

 Run the app with: